niacobel/CHAINS/readme.rst

 .. code-block:: console

-   $ python -m pip install -U --user pyyaml
+   $ python -m pip install --upgrade --user pyyaml
-   $ python -m pip install -U --user jinja2
+   $ python -m pip install --upgrade --user jinja2

 The second main script of CHAINS, ``CONTROL LAUNCHER``, makes use of the NumPy_ package (**version 1.14+**).
 If your Python distribution does not include it, you can install it using